martinescardo/HoTTEST-Summer-School/Agda/Lecture-Notes/decidability.lagda.md

 Consider the logical statement "x is even".
 This is decidable, because there is an easy algorithm that tells whether a natural number `x` is even or not.
 In programming languages we write this algorithm as a procedure that returns a boolean.
 But an equally valid definition is to say that `x` is even if there is a natural number `y` such that `x = 2 * y`.
-This definition doesn't automatically give an algorithm to check whether or not `x` is odd.
+This definition doesn't automatically give an algorithm to check whether or not `x` is even.
 <!--
 ```agda
 module _ where